Author Guidelines

 4. Methods

-This section should describe the research design, data sources, participants, instruments, and analytical procedures in sufficient detail to allow replication.
-If established methods are used, authors should cite relevant references and describe only modifications or innovations made.
+This section should explain the research design, participants or data sources, instruments, procedures of data collection, and techniques of data analysis in sufficient detail to allow replication or analytical transparency.
+If established methods are adopted, relevant references should be cited.

 5. Results and Discussion

-The Results section should present findings clearly and logically, supported by tables or figures where appropriate.
-Avoid unnecessary repetition of data in text and visuals.
-The Discussion should interpret the findings in the context of the research question, relate them to previous studies, and explain their theoretical or practical significance in the field of education in Muslim societies.
-Avoid excessive citations or repetition of results.
+The Results section should present the principal findings clearly, systematically, and logically, supported by tables or figures where appropriate.
+Avoid repeating the same data in both text and visual form.
+The Discussion section should interpret the findings in relation to the research question, engage with relevant literature, and explain the theoretical, pedagogical, or policy significance of the study.

 6. Conclusion